akshaydeo/blog/_posts/2014-11-10-writing-android-app-with-kotlin.md

 **Things I loved**

-  * Kotlin has val, var keywords to separate out the final and variables (if we compare it with Java).
-I personally feel that val and var are the best ways to indicate that if a member is final or not.
+  * Kotlin has val, var keywords to separate out the final and variables.
   * Nullable is always appended with a &#8216;?&#8217;.
-So this is again a very informative way of indicating the possible exceptions that can happen when you are working with a particular member or parameter.
+That hints the compulsions around null checks and method calls.
+Helps to avoid null pointers :-)

 **PostListFragment**

 This is the fragment that contains list of posts.
-It&#8217;s a DialogFragment, so as to make it available to be used as a dialog as well.

 {% highlight java %}
 open class PostListFragment() : DialogFragment() {